-- Full names and contact details of all adults with whom the child normally lives; - Full names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above); - Full details of any other adult authorised by the parent to collect the child from school (if different from the above); - Any legal or criminal changes which affects parental responsibility e.g. Bail conditions, court orders, Multi-Agency Risk Assessment Conference (MARAC).
+- Full names and contact details of all adults with whom the child normally lives; - Full names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above) and at least two contacts; - Full details of any other adult authorised by the parent to collect the child from school (if different from the above); - Any legal or criminal changes which affect parental responsibility e.g. Bail conditions, court orders, Special Guardianship orders, Child Arrangement orders etc.